Computer Science, PhD

 The program's student learning outcomes are for students to:

-• Produce innovative research that advances theory or methodology in geospatial computing science.
+• Produce innovative research that advances theory or methodology in computer science and optionally in geospatial informatics.

-• Advance the science of computing to create new algorithms and applications for geospatial challenges.
+• Advance the science of to create new algorithms and applications for computational challenges in the field of research.

 For Additional Information